This mental health level 3 qualification aims to provide you with a thorough knowledge and understanding of mental health and well-being.

 This final unit addresses the skills, knowledge and attitudes essential to those working in mental health services.
 Your employees will focus on professional standards and codes of practice, and learn how to use reflective practice to identify their own personal development plan – fundamental knowledge for those already working in mental health as well as those looking to work in the sector.
 This unit also covers the roles of professionals such as occupational therapists, nutritionists, pharmacists, social workers and those offering housing and employment advice, with an emphasis on partnership working to improve outcomes for individuals with mental health problems.

-Employees will achieve a nationally recognised level 3 qualification
+Achieve a nationally recognised level 3 qualification

-Employees get access to award-winning learning and assessment materials
+Get access to award-winning learning and assessment materials

-Employees will receive subject-specialist support from a Tutor and access to a Learner Support Advisor for everyday queries
+Receive subject-specialist support from a Tutor and access to a Learner Support Advisor for everyday queries